hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 Set a Hostname you will recognise, eg PINAS64.
 Set a username as `pi` (if not `pi` then replace username `pi` in this outline with your chosen username) and the password as something you will remember (you will need to enter it later during `SAMBA` setup).
-Set you locale settings and keyboard layout.
+Set you locale settings and keyboard layout (setting keyboard layout is important if in non-US non-GB country).
 Choose the SERVICES tab.
 Enable SSH with password authentification.
 Choose the OPTIONS tab.